 For example, how a boss or an authority figure is viewed, be it whether they are male of female, may relate back to the relationships formed with a parent or indeed, both parents.
-If this relationship is negative, it may provide reasons why there might be friction.
+If this relationship was negative, it may provide reasons why there might be friction within the workplace too.
 Addressing these issues privately (via life coaching or therapy) may become beneficial as it might help create a better working relationship without any individual’s past creeping in, and destroying what could be better working solution – especially if a financial deal or employment is at stake.

 We are brought up to believe that if we do well at school this will allow us to go to trade school, college or university and as a result, we’ll get a good job.
 We are told that this will lead to a decent start in life so we can support our families, and so on.
 Although this is true to some extent, unfortunately some get stuck along the way, unable to fulfil their hopes or dreams.
 Something happens and they get bypassed for that important promotion, or they see their brother-in-law drive away in the car they always wanted, but could never quite afford, and so on.